Skip to main content

 ΔG'º = -50 kJ/mol = -12 kcal/mol

-In glycogen synthesis, the donor is UDP-glucose, and it is added to the reducing end (C1) of the growing glycogen polymer (with the C1 OH acting as a nucleophile) so the polymer extends from that end.
+In glycogen synthesis, the donor is UDP-glucose, which is added to the reducing end (C1) of the growing glycogen polymer (with the C1 OH acting as a nucleophile), so the polymer extends from that end.
 Kinetic models suggest that starch synthases, which use ADP-glucose, may use two different active sites that appear to alternately add glucose to the nonreducing C4 end (with the C4 OH acting as a nucleophile), with the reducing end of the linear α(1,4) polymer being alternately covalently attached to one site, then the other, with the attachment activating that end for reaction with C4-OH of the polymer at the other site.

 Figure \(\PageIndex{14}\) shows a very simplified structure of the starch synthase using two different active sites as the reaction proceeds through the first steps.